Trap Types: Current Status and Possible Changes

 Reporting Requirements

-- Anyone setting or cable restraint traps is required to maintain a daily log and submit an annual report containing the following information:
+- Anyone setting or checking cable restraint traps is required to maintain a daily log and submit an annual report containing the following information:

 - Trap types used